Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas: Moment maps

 In the innermost arcsecond, the large intrinsic linewidths and the presence of multiple velocity components (especially highly blueshifted components) make the automated Gaussian fits to the \hanii\ lines relatively unreliable (though these multiple components are still visually distinguishable in pv diagrams).
 Among the other emission lines in the \nfm\ cube, our best option is the \oione\ line as it is relatively isolated and has sufficient SNR.

 Figure \ref{fig:oimoms} (top row) shows the moment maps for the \oione\ line in the \nfm\ data cube; the FOV is smaller here as we only show regions with relatively high SNR.
-For reference we overplot, in blue and red lines, illustrative ellipses expected for a circular disk with inclination 42\arcdeg\ (the value determined by W13) and 25\arcdeg\ (the value we favor in this work), respectively.

-As in the case of the \nii\ line, the primary velocity pattern traces rotation in a disk, though there are complexities.
-A clear velocity isophote twist is seen in the inner disk, the morphology of the outer disk does not trace a perfect disk shape (and thus cannot be used to precisely constrain the disk inclination), and the amplitude of the velocity field is not symmetric across the minor axis.
-The blueshifted emission has smaller amplitudes than the redshifted emission in the radius range 0\farcs1--0\farcs3.
-In the next subsection we show that this is due to a filament which does not participate in rotation and crosses the disk in projection at a constant blueshifted velocity (which is not as blue as the expectation from rotation).
-The dispersion is also asymmetric: the inner disk has large dispersions, reaching values of $\sim$600 \kms, to the SW, and the outer disk has larger dispersions to the W.
+The intensity (moment 0) map shows decreasing flux with increasing nuclear distance but does not clearly delineate an axisymmetric inclined disk with a clearly identifiable inclination.
+For reference we overplot, in blue and red lines, illustrative ellipses expected for a circular disk with inclination 42\arcdeg\ (the value determined by W13) and 25\arcdeg\ (the value we favor in this work; see Sects. \ref{igkinemetry} and \ref{igkinms}), respectively.
+The velocity map shows a clear rotational pattern, but with a twist close to the nucleus, and an amplitude which is not symmetric across the minor axis; the blueshifted emission has smaller amplitudes than the redshifted emission in the radius range 0\farcs1--0\farcs3.
+In the next sections we argue that this is due to a filament which does not participate in rotation and crosses the disk in projection at a constant blueshifted velocity (which is not as blue as the expectation from rotation).
+The velocity dispersion is also non axisymmetric: In the highest SNR inner ($\leq$0\farcs2) disk, the blueshifted side of the disk has a larger velocity dispersion, reaching values of $\sim$600 \kms, to the SW.
+Spectra here are double-peaked with a red component at velocity similar to the redshifted side of the disk, and a blue rotating component (see Fig. \ref{fig:spectra}).
+The redshifted component could be attributable to the innermost region of the bi-conical outflow (Sect. \ref{igoutflow}) or a filament crossing the nucleus in projection (Sect. \ref{nfmfil}).
+A high dispersion region 0\farcs5 to the W of the nucleus, in an area with a lower SNR, is also seen.
+Finally, a region to the N has the lowest velocity dispersion observed ($\sim$170 \kms), which likely traces the intrinsic dispersion of the disk (Fig. \ref{fig:spectra}).